Voyz/ibeam/CERTIFICATES_GUIDE.md

     -ext SAN=ip:10.147.0.0,dns:my-client.machine.com
     ```

-2. Upon running the above line, you will be asked the following questions which you may chose to ignore:
+1. Upon running command from Step 1, you will be asked the following questions which you may chose to ignore:
     * What is your first and last name?
     * What is the name of your organizational unit?
     * What is the name of your organization?